 NOTE 2: For UE(s) in CONNECTED mode, after indicating that the AMF is unavailable for processing UE transactions and including an indicator that the AMF releases the N2AP UE associations on a per UE-basis while requesting the AN to maintain N3 (user plane connectivity) and UE context information, the AMF can use the N2AP UE association release procedure defined in TS 23.502 [3] to release the N2 connections (without releasing N3 connection) on a per UE-basis.

-Editor's note: The behavior when 5G AN does not support timer mechanism is FFS and also how the AMF knows of 5G AN timer capability.
+Editor's note: The behaviour when 5G AN does not support timer mechanism is FFS and also how the AMF knows of 5G AN timer capability.